ILIAS-eLearning/ILIAS/README.md

 Now you need to see, how this stuff works out.
 I won't explain how to implement new primitives for forms, since atm i only implemented two of them by myself.
 So that'll be left for later.
 I rather show you an example how one could use the primitives to construct an input for a date.
-Their names are text input and static.
+Their names are *_text_input* and *_static*.

 First we'll write our own (and very dump) date class.
 We won't be doing this in *The Real World*, i guess, but here we'll do it to see how it works more easily.
 We'll also need some boilerplate to make everything work out nicely.
 If this stuff would ever be used, i would expect a lot of this be going into a the library for reuse.

 ```php